mphowardlab/mphowardlab.github.io/_members/cravey-luke.md

   - Auburn University, B.S. in Chemical Engineering (2025)
 ---

-Luke worked in the lab an undergraduate researcher in Summer 2024 with Mayukh through the CASE REU.
+Luke was part of the lab as an undergraduate researcher in Summer 2024 with Mayukh through the CASE REU.
 He modeled the thermodynamics and self-assembly of patchy colloids.